InspiredReality/LostFoundStolen/README.md

 You lead a gang of bandits going up against other gangs, searching searching for the same lost treasure.
 Everyone rushes to the loot but only one team can sneak away with it.
 Each round all players (2-6 players) determine their secret number between 1 & 6, then place one Bandit Blink on the Treasure Blink.
 Tap the Treasure Blink to calculate who wins the roung and if you have the highest unique number compared to the other teams, you win that round.
 If there are no unique numbers (everyone picks 5 for example) then nobody wins that round.

+Hold a Blink to cycle through team colors and use as Bandit Blink.
+Triple click one Blink to designate it as the first Treasure Blink.
-Players click their blinks and secretly set it to a number from 1 to 6.
+Players click their Bandit Blink to secretly set it to a number from 1 to 6.
-Players then double click their blink to go to their set color and hide what number they chose.
+Then double click the Bandit Blink to light all faces and hide the chosen number.
-When everyone has chosen a number they attach their blinks to the gold blink.
+When everyone has chosen a number for the round, players attach their Bandit Blink to the Treasure Blink.
-Your blink stays attached and is worth the value of the points you selected - but only if nobody else chose that value.

-Play 3 rounds or until the blink fills up.
-Once you have attached your blink you are done.
-Whoever attaches the highest number wins after three rounds, or if a player plays a 6 by themselves they win.
+Single click the/a Treasure Blink to calculate who wins the round.
+Your Bandit Blink becomes a Treasure Blink with one face marking your team color for scoring.
+The bunch of Treasure Blinks grows, giving more options but also more competition.

-For example in a 5p game.
+For example in a 5 player game.

 </br> Player 1 chooses 6
 </br> Player 2 chooses          5